Head Coach, U.S. National Under-18 Team

 Phone: (734) 327-9251, ext.
 312

-Don Granato enters his second season at USA Hockey’s National Team Development Program and will serve as the head coach for the U.S. National Under-18 Team.
+Don Granato enters his third season as head coach at USA Hockey’s National Team Development Program.
+He will lead the U.S. National Under-17 Team in 2013-14.

-Granato’s coaching career began in 1993 when he was named interim coach of the USHL’s Madison (Wis.)
-Capitals.
-He went on to become the first-ever head coach and general manager of the USHL’s Green Bay Gamblers for three seasons (1994-97).
-There, he led the Gamblers to Anderson Cup titles as the USHL regular-season champion on two occasions (1996, 1997) and, in 1996, helped the franchise capture its first Clark Cup as the league’s playoff champion.
+Granato’s coaching career began in 1993 when he was named interim coach of the United States Hockey League’s Madison Capitals.
+He then became the first-ever head coach and general manager of the USHL’s Green Bay Gamblers (1994-97), where he led the team to two regular-season championships (1996, 1997) and its first Clark Cup as the league’s playoff champion (1996).

 Granato’s next challenge came in the East Coast Hockey League, where he was head coach of the Columbus Chill for two years (1997-99) before joining Peoria for one season (2000-01).
 There, he guided the Rivermen to the Kelly Cup as the ECHL’s playoff champion.
 He was inducted into the Peoria Hall of Fame in 2009.

 Granato spent 2000-05 as head coach of the Worcester IceCats, the American Hockey League affiliate of the National Hockey League’s St. Louis Blues.
 In that span, he became the winningest coach in franchise history with a 191-130-45-14 (W-L-T-OTL) record while leading the IceCats to the Calder Cup playoffs for four consecutive seasons (2000-04).
 He received the Louis A.R.
 Pieri Memorial Award in 2001 as the AHL Coach of the Year.